 PhD, University of Pennsylvania

-Undergraduate: Introduction to Media and Culture; Media, Culture and Global Citizenship Since 9/11; Advanced Seminar in Popular Culture.
-Graduate: Introduction to Media Theory; The Politics of Sexual Representation; Class Cultures; Field Research in Media and Cultural Studies; (upcoming) Research in Cultural Production
+Undergraduate: Introduction to Media and Culture; Media, Culture and Global Citizenship; Communication Inquiry (Research Methods); Advanced Seminar in Popular Culture; Popular Culture and Cultural Production Capstone.
+Graduate: Media Theory; The Politics of Sexual Representation; Class Cultures; Field Research in Media and Cultural Studies; Cultural Production Research

 "Sexual Healing," GLQ: A Journal of Lesbian and Gay Studies,special issue on the scholarship and influence of Gayle S. Rubin, 17(1), 125-134, Spring 2011.